The Logos: The Meletic Testament (Chapter 21 The Vision)

 6. As for me, Heromenes, I felt the weight of our shared purpose settle upon my shoulders like the fine dust that gathers in the agora—subtle, persistent, and inescapable.

-7. Asterion’s teachings were never meant to be enshrined in marble temples or recited before altars; they were crafted for minds willing to observe, question, and understand the world as it is.
+7. Asterion’s teachings were never meant to be enshrined in marble temples or merely recited before altars; they were crafted for minds willing to observe, question, and understand the world as it is.

 11. We reconvened that morning beneath the gnarled olive tree in Sosibios’ courtyard, where the branches stretched like ancient arms and the leaves whispered above us with a rustling that seemed to echo our unspoken doubts.